| AD – Post Contains Gifted Items |

-We had such a great time in Amsterdam and will certainly be back to visit Anne and grab another pancake or four!
+We had such a great time during our 48 hours in Amsterdam and will certainly be back to visit Anne and grab another pancake or four!
 It’s such a beautiful city and we spent so many hours simply walking around the dainty streets hand in hand taking in our surroundings.
 I think Amsterdam is a great place for couples and friends alike and you can make it as educational or as chilled out as you like…just don’t forget to try a giant Stroopwafel with your coffee, oh my goodness.
 Heaven.

 We got flights for £70 return so what are you waiting for – get looking on Skyscanner and see if you can bag a deal!